Image Credit: Annie Spratt

 Pompoms always remind me of winter, and if you have a collection of yarn oddments you could make some gorgeous pom-pom decorations like these.

-There is a really good 4 ways to make a pompom tutorial from Hobbycraft, which includes how to use a pompom maker, the old-fashioned method with cardboard circles, making a pompom with a fork or with just your hand!
+Here is a really good which includes how to use a pompom maker, the old-fashioned method with cardboard circles, making a pompom with a fork or with just your hand!

 I love this Pom Pom garland idea from Tara Dennis which uses pom-poms made with the simple fork method